iliarafa/MechaCar_Statistical_Analysis/README.md

 #### Null and Alternative Hypothesis
 H<sub>0</sub> : Mechacar's mileage per gallon is similar to competitor's vehicles of the same horsepower and safety rating.<br>
-H<sub>a</sub> : Mechacar's milage per gallon is statistically above or below competitor's vehicles of the same horsepower and safety rating.
+H<sub>a</sub> : Mechacar's mileage per gallon is statistically above or below competitor's vehicles of the same horsepower and safety rating.

 This is a two tailed hypotheses and we will use the **analysis of variance (ANOVA)** test as we are looking to compare the means across various samples.